Therapy

 LINKEDIN FACEBOOK TWITTER

-My eyes had been closed for a while now.
 Navigating inner space is always a surprisingly visual journey for me.
-This time, in a guided Internal Family Systems (IFS) therapy session, it was no different.
+In one particular session, my eyes had been closed for a while.
+And this time, in a guided Internal Family Systems (IFS) therapy session, the powerful visual component was exactly the same.

 There are many paths from which one can enter the inner world, known as “trailheads” in this detailed method of psychotherapy.
 Just taking a few breaths within this dark, introspective place, I could feel something churning like magma in my stomach.
 I saw and felt hot, crackling flames of anger percolating within my abdomen; painful memories of betrayal filtered through my consciousness.

-Using this bodily trailhead as an entrypoint, my therapist began to gently ask about it, as if the anger was a sentient presence.
-In fact, IFS is perhaps best known for working with what it calls “parts”, which are the many pieces of the psyche that comprise one’s personality.
+Using this bodily trailhead as an entry point and working through the “parts” that hallmark the IFS approach, my therapist began to gently ask about it, as if the anger was a sentient presence.

 “What would your anger do if it didn’t have to keep doing this job?”
 I heard from what now seemed like a far-off place.